5 Best Pride Marketing Campaigns (and Why They’re Awesome)

 Despite being siphoned of all colour, the message is in the subtext.
 It says that the rainbow rightfully belongs to Pride.

-And while holding back the food colouring from their signature candy may not impact their bottom line so much, it’s the message behind it: recognition and solidarity.
+The history of Pride is deeply interconnected with silencing and erasure.
+And while holding back on the food colouring from their signature candy may not impact their bottom line so much, it’s the message behind it: recognition and solidarity.

-This is also an effective campaign because Skittles has backed it up in partnership with GLAAD by supporting LGBTQ2S+ artists in the “splash of color” design.
+This is also an effective campaign because Skittles backed it up in partnership with GLAAD by supporting LGBTQ2S+ artists in the “splash of color” design.

 2. Gillette “First Shave” Campaign